gavinyork/zephyr3d/doc/markdown/scene.octreenode.removenode.md

 ## OctreeNode.removeNode() method

-Removes a scene node from this node
+Remove a scene node from this octree node.

 **Signature:**